MaksimDzhangirov/backendBankExample/docs/part37-eng.md

 of all other redundant fields.

-OK, then in the `renewAccessToken` function, first we bind the input json into the request object.
+OK, then in the `renewAccessToken` function, first we bind the input JSON into the request object.
 Then, here, we need to verify if the refresh token is valid or not.
 So I'm gonna call `server.tokenMaker.VerifyToken`, and pass in `req.RefreshToken`.
 The output of this function call is a `refreshPayload` and an